 Rolling Stone magazine explains the women’s march

 Anchored by a vice president who has vowed to relegate Roe v.
-Wade to the “dustbin of history,” the Trump administration is openly hostile to women’s health and reproductive freedoms.
+Wade to the “dustbin of history, more about ” the Trump administration is openly hostile to women’s health and reproductive freedoms.
 Trump will appoint only pro-life judges, he’s said, with the aim of allowing individual states to ban abortion â€“ forcing women to “go to another state.”

 Trump is now in position to sign legislation defunding Planned Parenthood and to revoke the executive order that requires health insurers to cover birth control â€“ a benefit to 55 million American women.
 Trump could also reinstate the global “gag rule” that blocks U.S. funding for aid groups that provide â€“ or even discuss â€“ abortion services.